junjunjd/rustymind/README.md

 ## Getting Started

-'rustymind-plot' takes two arguments to run:
+`rustymind-plot` takes two arguments to run:

 - MindWave device path.
-On Mac, the path would be in the format of '/dev/tty.MindWave'.
+On Mac, the path would be in the format of `/dev/tty.MindWave`.
 - Headset ID (printed inside the battery case)

 ```sh